ChiaraCati/FlooData/README.md

 ## Introduction

-FlooData is a project developed by Chiara Catizone and Giulia Venditti for the final exam of the course *Open Access and Digital Ethics* held by professor Minica Palmirani at the Master Course of Dhigital Humanities and Digitl Kowldge (Univesity of Bologna) during the A.Y.
+FlooData is a project developed by Chiara Catizone and Giulia Venditti for the final exam of the course *Open Access and Digital Ethics* held by professor Monica Palmirani at the Master Course of Digital Humanities and Digital Knowldge (Univesity of Bologna) during the A.Y.
 2021/2022.

 The project aims at making a valuable reuse of idrogeological Open Data concerning the Italian Region of Emilia-Romagna.

 We first hypotyzed a relationship between idrogeological damages and the measures undertaken by different actors consdering them at local, national and (maybe) international level.

-Damages were divided into two categories distinguishing between the two main ecosystems characterizing the observed region:
+Damages were, then, divided into two categories:

-* the coast
-* and the mainland
+* **Damages on the coast** (mostly damages caused by sea events)
+* **Damages on the mainland** (damages cused by floods and earth-quakes)

-This distinction was as we introduced our second hypothesys: whether there is a distinction in terms of attention towards these two different areas.
+This distinction was introduced as we elaborated our second hypothesys: whether there is a distinction in terms of risk perception towards these two different areas.

+Finally information on damages has been crossed with information on different kind of interentions, mainly distinguishing